All Episodes

 All these people are genetically identical, roughly.

-But the point is that when you look at crime, crime does vary extraordinarily widely.
+The point is that when you look at crime, crime does vary extraordinarily widely.

-Um, and in unexpected places like Ghana has one of the lowest crime rates in the world, so does Bosnia after the war, interestingly enough.
+And in unexpected places, like Ghana has one of the lowest crime rates in the world.

 No, well, it depends what you mean.

-So this again racial diversity.
+So, this again racial diversity.

-But like it's worth taking a look at what diversity means in political science.
+Yeah, racial diversity has no is the short answer, but like it's worth taking a look at what diversity means in political science.

-So when I this again is one I've debated with both Altis and SJWs, like from the front.
+So, when I, this again is one I've debated with both altis and SJWs, like from the front.

 I like how you call them altis.

-But I've never heard that description description before.
+I've never heard that description before.

-No, but I mean, like so generally when the alt-right and the social justice left discuss diversity, what they're talking about is race.
+No, but I mean, like, so generally, when the alt-right and the social justice left discuss diversity, what they're talking about is race.

 I think these are these are useful terms.

-So I'll answer that and then the diversity and uh crime, but like it depends what you mean.
+Yeah, I mean, like this again, so I'll answer that and then the diversity and uh crime, but like it depends what you mean.

 The short answer is obviously yes.

-Like if you look at people, I mean, I am not a virgin, so I've had sex with other human beings, and you notice they have vaginas.
+Like if you look at people, I mean, I am not a virgin, so I've had sex with other human beings and you notice they have vaginas.

-Women have you know, self-lubricating vaginas in most cases, and smaller bodies on average and curving hips, like you can tell what a woman is, you can tell what a man is in general.
+Like, you can tell what a woman is, you can tell what a man is in general.

-Like you notice you're looking at a black guy.
+Like, you notice you're looking at a black guy.

 Most of the arguments that this is meaningless rest on kind of word playing, what we were both joking about earlier.

-So, like one is the idea that no group is pure.
+So, like, one is the idea that no group is pure.

 So, for example, black and West Africans at the margins blend into North Africans.

-There's that whole region, historical Nubia where you're looking at sort of dark-skinned Arabs.
+There's that whole region, historical Nubia, where you're looking at sort of dark-skinned Arabs.

-Okay, I give that.
+Okay, I get that.

 Um, categories are imprecise in definition.

-So for example, am I black?
+So, for example, am I black?

-But the basic idea, a good way to look at this would be do I believe that the 23andMe haplotypical groups are real?
+But the basic idea, a good way to look at this would be, do I believe that the 23andMe haplotypical groups are real?

 Yes.

-Like, I think you could very easily look at me and say, okay, that guy's 40% black, 40% Scots-Irish, and 20% plains Indian.
+Like, I think you could very easily look at me and say, okay, that guy's 40% Black, 40% Scots-Irish, and 20% Plains Indian.

 And that would almost certainly be accurate.

-Like looking at you, I would guess either northern European or maybe Ashkenazi Jewish, Caucasian from Europe, not from North Africa.
+Like, looking at you, I would guess either Northern European or maybe Ashkenazi Jewish, Caucasian, from Europe, not from North Africa.

 All German.